telekom/testerra-teamcity-connector/README.md

 | `all`         | TeamCity connector takes the last build job independent of the used branch.
 This is default.                       |
 | `default`     | Only build jobs of the default branch are used for download.
 The default branch is configured in your VCS setting. |
 | `<any other>` | Any other value is used as a branch name, eg. `development`, `fix/a-bug`                                           |

+#### Set the number of latest build jobs

+With `tt.teamcity.build.count` you can set the number of latest builds, where TeamCity connector will search of the latest history file.

+This could help to prevent interrupted history reports in case of broken jobs or incomplete report artifacts.

 ---